-Gravestones near our house dating back about 150 years.
+Gravestones in the woods near our house dating back about 150 years.
 I often go there to gain perspective.

 A Viking Oath

 I will not beg for more time, nor will I cry.

 I have led a life filled with love and glory.

 My Hope is that I leave this world with a smile

 And the courage to sing my own death song.

 The above quote is from my good friend Mark in Denver, who has steeped himself in Viking lore and culture, and applies that to his life with visible, satisfying, and apparent results.

 I do hope I can live up to this Oath when the time comes, although perhaps down the road a bit.